cohenlabUNC/clpipe/docs/postprocessing.rst

                              suffix, this argument is not necessary.
     -task TEXT               Which task to postprocess.
 If left blank, defaults to all tasks.
     -TR TEXT                 The TR of the scans.
-If a co
+If a cofig file is not provided, this option is required.
+If a config file is provided, this information is found from the sidecar jsons.
+    -processing_stream TEXT  Optional processing stream selector.
+    -log_dir DIRECTORY       Where to put HPC output files.
+If not specified, defaults to <outputDir>/batchOutput.
+    -beta_series             Flag to activate beta-series correlation
+                             correlation.
+ADVANCED METHOD, refer to the
+                             documentation.
+    -submit                  Flag to submit commands to the HPC.
+    -batch / -single         Submit to batch, or run in current session.
+Mainly used internally.
+    -debug                   Print detailed processing information and traceback for errors.
+    --help                   Show this message and exit.

 Processing Checker